sajad-azizi/3D-TDSE-MPI-OpenMP-Numerov/README.md

 # Time-dependent Schrödinger equation
-time-independent SE is solved using Numerov method in which we caculate eigenvalues and eigenstates for a specific spherical potentials for each angulare momentum $\ell$
+time-independent SE is solved using Numerov method in which we caculate eigenvalues and eigenstates for a specific spherical potentials for each angulare momentum $\ell$.
-\par